Open-Credentialing-Initiative/oci/README.md

 1. License number
 2. License State
-3. Global Location Number - this is optional data

 The credential issuer verifies the provided information by comparing the provided data with the information in their database.
 When the license data entry matches with the public available license data, the credential issuer issues an ATP Credential for the trading partner.
 For different kinds of trading partners separate ATP Credential types are available: